cornerstone-consulting/INFIODocs/infio-docs.md

       - This defines inbound rules for secure communication with the VPC endpoint.
     - **SubnetID**:
       The subnet where the INFIO EC2 instance is deployed.
+      - Use private subnet id where INFIO Ec2 instance will be deployed.

 5. Find the CloudFormation Endpoint URL: